surfstudio/debug-screen-ios/README.md

 let view = DestinationViewController() DebugScreenPresenterService.shared.showCustomScreen(view)
 ```

+**Custom screen can be presented only when Debug Dashboard is open!**

 For using it you'll need to do next:
 - create instance, that implements `Action` protocol (it will be model of your action)